cristidbr-adapta/nwebsocket/README.rst

 nwebsocket
 ##########

-Python package for simple and easy to use WebSockets.
+Python package for simple and easy to use WebSocket clients without async.

 Inspiration
 ===========